UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 definition of a requirement, With the rare exception, all are applicable and meaningful"*

--- "What is a Requirement?" by R. Harwell et al. from Proc.
-3,dAnn. lnt' I Symp.
-Nat'I Council Systems Eng., 1993, pp. 17-24.
+-- "What is a Requirement?"

-What guidance can we then gleen in what a Requirement is the above mentioned paper asses that **"if it mandates that something must be accomplished, transformed, produced, or provided, it is a requirement"**
+What guidance can we then gleen in what a Requirement is the above mentioned paper asses that **"if it mandates that something must be accomplished, transformed, produced, or provided, it is a requirement"**[R. Harwell et al, 1993]

 According to ISO/IEC/IEEE 29148:2018 (Systems and software engineering — Life cycle processes — Requirements engineering) **Defining requirements begins with stakeholder needs (or goals, or objectives) that are refined and